xHere/xHere/Pods/Fusuma/README.md

 ## Fusuma

-Fusuma is a Swift library that provides an Instagram-like photo browser and a camera feature with a few line of code.
+Fusuma is a Swift library that provides an Instagram-like photo browser with a camera feature using only a few lines of code.
 You can use Fusuma instead of UIImagePickerController.
 It also has a feature to take a square-sized photo.

 [![Version](https://img.shields.io/cocoapods/v/Fusuma.svg?style=flat)](http://cocoapods.org/pods/Fusuma)